 Gifts from external parties

-- In accordance with the Gift Acceptance Policy, staff who are involved either directly or indirectly in a tender process must not accept a gift of any type from a supplier of goods or services where those goods or services are the same as, or similar to, goods or services that are currently the subject of a tender process; information about current tenders is set out in the Central Tender Register.
+- In accordance with the Gift Acceptance Policy, staff who are involved either directly or indirectly in a tender process must not accept a gift of any type from a supplier of goods or services where those goods or services are the same as, or similar to, goods or services that are currently the subject of a tender process; information about current tenders may be obtained from the Procurement Manager.